Subscribe Today -- It's Free!

 Sound enjoyable?
 Here are five easy ways to get involved:

-in your life and plan an excursion to the bookshops in another city.
-Find out
+your life and plan an excursion to the bookshops in another city.
+Find out which

-which stores are there and come up with a game plan to hit them all.
-It may
+stores are there and come up with a game plan to hit them all.
+It may take a little

 2. Plan a trip with an organization: Bookstore Tourism is a perfect activity